briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [The EFI system partition should be FAT32](https://wiki.archlinux.org/title/EFI_system_partition#Format_the_partition) and swap should be formated with `mkswap`, but your root directory partition can be whatever you like.
-If you encrypted your root directory partition, ensure that you are formatting the unencrypted mount point (e.g.
+If you encrypted your root directory partition, ensure that you are formatting the decrypted mount point (e.g.
 `/dev/mapper/cryptroot`) rather than the partition itself otherwise you will destroy the encryption.
 In this guide, we will be using [btrfs] since it supports snapshots and automatic compression.